Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of flag poles with different state flags at the Four Corners National Monument

-Stand in four U.S. states at one time at this rare site.
-One of the top national monuments in New Mexico, Utah, Colorado, and Arizona, Four Corners National Monument is a most unique national monument.
+Stand in four US states at one time at this rare site.
+One of the top national monuments in New Mexico, Utah, Colorado, and Arizona, Four Corners is especially unique.

 With nothing around but stretches of open country, Four Corners is best visited if traveling between U.S. states.
 I visited the monument while traveling from top Colorado national parks to eastern Utah.